Ministry of State Security (China): Overview

+Current dress uniform of an MSS officer.

-MSS functions as China's intelligence, security and secret police agency.
+MSS functions as an intelligence and counterintelligence service, and secret police.
 A document from the U.S. Department of Justice described the agency as being like a combination of the Central Intelligence Agency (CIA) and Federal Bureau of Investigation (FBI).
 Australian author Clive Hamilton described it as being similar to an amalgamation of the Australian Security Intelligence Organisation (ASIO) and the Australian Secret Intelligence Service (ASIS) "with a lot more power and less subject to the constraints of the rule of law."
 It is an all-source intelligence organization with a broad mandate and expansive authorities to undertake global campaigns of espionage and covert action on the so-called "hidden front."
 Its influence operations have been carried out with the United Front Work Department in accordance with the "three warfares" doctrine.

 According to Peter Mattis, president of the Jamestown Foundation and former CIA analyst, and his fellow analyst Matthew Brazil, a former U.S. Army officer and diplomat in Asia:

 "The language Chinese intelligence uses reflects its Marxist–Leninist and revolutionary heritage.
 The lexicon suggests (as has been borne out in interviews with former officials who had routine contacts with their Chinese counterparts) that the intelligence services are bastions of faith in the CCP.
 Although they may be practical in terms of techniques and methods to acquire intelligence, this information is filtered through a Marxist–Leninist lens.
 The implication is that foreign targets are viewed in the worst possible light."

 The MSS is a civilian agency that controls its own secret police force, the State Security Police, which is one of the four components of the People's Police.
 The State Security Police is authorized to detain and interrogate people in what is known as an "invitation to tea."
 Those remanded by state security are detained in the ministry's own detention facilities.
 The MSS seal contains the emblem of the Chinese Communist Party and the official uniform is identical to that of the other People's Police, with the only difference being the police insignia include the Chinese characters "国安" ("State Security").

 Article 4 of the Criminal Procedure Law of the People's Republic of China gives the MSS the same authority to arrest or detain people as MPS for crimes involving state security with identical supervision by the procuratorates and the courts.
 The National Intelligence Law of 2017 grants the MSS broad powers to conduct many types of espionage both domestically and abroad; it also gives the MSS the power to administratively detain those who impede or divulge information on intelligence work for up to 15 days.